An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Projective spectra of graded algebras

 \end{itemize} Furthermore, the set of principal elements of $S$ is a semigroup ideal of $S$ contained in $ri(S)$. \end{thm}

-If there exists a principal element of $S$ we call $D(S)$ a principal open set. \begin{rem} If $S$ is generated by finitely many elements $s_1$, $s_2$,\ldots, $s_k$ then $s_0:=s_1s_2\cdots s_k$ is a principal element of $S$.
-But note that finite generation is not necessary for the existence of a principal element. \end{rem}
+If there exists a principal element of $S$ we also call $D(S)$ a {\it principal open set}. \begin{rem} If $S$ is generated by finitely many elements $s_1$, $s_2$,\ldots, $s_k$ then $s_0:=s_1s_2\cdots s_k$ is a principal element of $S$.
+It is easy to find examples where $S$ is not finitely generated and principal elements exist. \end{rem}